solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 treated as a separate instruction.

-Each instruction function requires a parameter of type `Context` and can optionally include additional function parameters representing instruction data.
+Each instruction function requires a parameter of type `Context` and can optionally include additional function parameters representing instruction data needed by the handler to do the operation inside the instruction function.
 Anchor will automatically handle instruction data deserialization so that you can work with instruction data as Rust types.